DemocracyClub/polling_deploy/README.md

 - If you need to build the `addressbase image` run:

-#### 1. Create a DB dump containing addressbase

-You will need a local working copy of the app code and a fresh copy of addressbase (basic) in CSV files. clean and import address base according to the app's documentation, at the moment this involves running `./manage.py clean_addressbase` and `./manage.py import_cleaned_addresses`.

-#### 2. Export and upload addressbase

-    pg_dump --column-inserts --no-privileges --no-tablespaces --file "/tmp/addresses.sql.tar" --table "pollingstations_pollingdistrict" --table "addressbase_address" -F c "polling_stations"

-Upload that file to s3://pollingstations-packer-assets/addressbase/addressbase.sql.tar

-#### 3. Make the image
         AWS_PROFILE=democlub ./packer addressbase

   That will output an AMI id that you will need to manually copy.
 Look for